palakagr34/palakagr34/README.md

 - 👋 Hi, I’m Palak Agrawal.
-- 👀 I’m interested in computer science and am currently doing a bachelors in CS at NJIT.
+- 👀 I amm interested in Computer Science and am currently pursuing a bachelors in CS at NJIT.
-- 🌱 I’m currently learning C++ and know Java and Python.
+- 🌱 I am currently learning C++ and know Java and Python.
 - 📫 You can reach me at palakagr34@gmail.com

 <!---